Jan271001/Project2_Continuous_Control/README.md

 #### Option 1

 Environment 1: One agent.
-The agent have to get an average score of +30 over 100 consecutive episodes.
+The agent has to get an average score of +30 over 100 consecutive episodes.

 #### Option 2